worou/charisma-move/README.md

 An administration interface is available for managing users.
 After starting the development server, open `admin.html` in your browser and sign in with the credentials defined by `ADMIN_EMAIL` and `ADMIN_PASSWORD` in your `.env` file.
+Once logged in, the **Utilisateurs** section lists all registered users and lets you delete entries.

 ## Docker usage